 Are you interested in changing lives?
 The PCLC is in need of new tutors for adults in our community.
 Literacy impacts every aspect of our learners’ lives.
 Tutoring an adult can be a deeply satisfying experience.
 As a tutor, will be matched with a learner with whom you will meet 2-4 hours/week.
 Together, you will work toward their literacy goals, including reading, writing, or speaking English and learning basic math skills.

 If you would like to become a tutor, please review the Tutor Description.
 Contact the PCLC anytime to receive an introductory orientation to tutoring and complete a Volunteer Application.
 The next step is to complete a new tutor training.

 New Tutor Training

 Contact PCLC for more information about our new tutor trainings, which are held 2-3 times/year.
-Our next available training is in March so contact us today.
+Contact us today to learn more.

 Reporting Your Progress / Monthly Report Form

 At the end of each month, our tutors report on their progress.
 It’s very important that you submit your total tutoring hours, activities, and outcomes for the month.
 Fill out the online Monthly Report Form here.
 You can also track your weekly hours using this Tutoring Log.

 Tutor roundtables are an opportunity for all tutors to gather, discuss topics, and share information.
 Roundtables are held quarterly and are a chance for tutors to learn and share techniques.
 Contact the PCLC to sign up.

 Tuesday, February 27 – Citizenship Resources

 Thursday, May 10 – Social Language vs. Job /Academic Language